acrophobeee/SYSC-3110-project/README.md

 # SYSC-3110-project-Group-1
 MileStone 1

 There are two packages in this project, one package for all the model(later will be more kinds of plants and zombies).
 The model pakcage first create a abstract class called model to connects different kinds of model and other model can inherit from the model.
-Then creates two class abstractplant and abstractzombie inherited from model each class has its speical parameter for zombie is
+Then creates two class abstractplant and abstractzombie inherited from model each class has its speical parameter for zombie is speed and plant is cost.
+Finally, creates three model: fast zombie, sun flower, peashooter.
+Fast zombie inherited from abstarctzombie and othe two inherited from abstractplant.
+We also create a bullet to model the bullet shoot from peashooter.

 Xinyu Chen 10101031031